TaylerUva/SlugShuttle-Swift/Readme.md

 - Device orientation can be changed on the fly
 - Cross-platform for iOS and macOS (tvOS is untested as I don't have an Apple TV)
 - Version 1.0 Alpha was developed in only 1 week

-This game was originally based off of [Brian Advent's Space Game Reloaded Swift Tutorial](https://github.com/brianadvent/SpaceGameReloaded) but has since become a game of its own, differing greatly from the tutorial with many custom code changes, game modes, a macOS version, additional physics, and new sprite assets.

 ## Produced by GubSlug Games:
 #### Developers: